 Promoting software is way less competitive and it’s RECURRING commissions.

 This is huge as you don’t need to pick up new customers every month.

 Even if your organic traffic tanks your income will not be affected for months and you have time to recover or stack up additional traffic channels.

 And if you’re building it correctly you will have an ever growing email list that you can depend on.

-I truly believe this is the best business model to achieve financial independence.
+I think that content sites that promote software is the best online business model for achieving financial independence.